As species recover, some threaten others in more dire shape | WTOP News

 GLEN ARBOR, Mich.
 (AP) — Concealed behind trees near Lake Michigan, two scientists remotely manipulated a robotic owl on the forest floor.
-As the intruder flapped its wings and hooted, a merlin guarding its nest in a nearby pine darted overhead, sounding high-pitched, rapid-fire distress calls.
+As the intruder flapped its wings and hooted, a merlin guarding its nest in a nearby pine sounded distress calls.

 The small falcon dove toward the enemy — and into a net that Smithsonian interns Tim Baerwald and Zachary Bordner had stretched between steel poles.
-They gently disentangled the brownish-speckled merlin, then attached a leg band and a backpack transmission unit so researchers could trace the mother bird’s movements.
+They disentangled the merlin, then attached a leg band and transmission unit to trace its movements.

-“As long as it’s fitted correctly, she’ll have a long and happy life,” Baerwald said before Bordner released the merlin, which zipped back to its nesting tree.

 The mission will enhance knowledge of a species still recovering from a significant drop-off caused by pesticides including DDT, banned in 1972 after harming many birds of prey.
-It also is helping Sleeping Bear Dunes National Lakeshore managers protect the piping plover, an endangered shorebird that merlins kill and eat.
+It’s also helping Sleeping Bear Dunes National Lakeshore managers protect the piping plover, an endangered shorebird that merlins eat.

 The situation is ironic: A troubled species rebounds thanks to restoration efforts, only to make things worse for others in peril by preying on them or outcompeting them for food and living space.
 Similar circumstances have turned up elsewhere, challenging wildlife experts who want them all to thrive in balanced, healthy environments.

-For instance, the iconic bald eagle’s comeback has pressured rare water birds.
-Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers that take refuge at naval bases near San Diego.
-And, off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.
+The iconic bald eagle’s comeback has pressured rare water birds.
+Resurgent peregrine falcons menace endangered California least terns and Western snowy plovers near San Diego.
+Off the California coast, attacks from protected white sharks hinder recovery of threatened sea otters.

-Gray seals previously on the brink of extirpation in waters of New England now occupy some Massachusetts beaches by the hundreds.
+Gray seals previously on the brink of extirpation in New England waters now occupy some Massachusetts beaches by the hundreds.
 The 800-pound mammal’s return has raised worries about vulnerable fish stocks.

 Such unintended consequences don’t necessarily reveal flaws in the U.S. Endangered Species Act or conservation programs, experts say.
 Rather, they illustrate nature’s complexity and the importance of protecting biological communities, not just individual species.